mhrons/mhrons.github.io/docs/pv_smooth.md

 OpEx = regular (e.g. yearly) costs necessary for its uninterrupted operation.
 The greater from (CapEx, sevice_interval * OpEx) defines the cost of IPLPF smoothing for a given service interval.

-***Having a small free BESS capacity and a total BESS power available, the smoothing by IPLPF is much cheaper than the added value to the PV power infeed is.
-IPLPF technology offers an affordable smoothing of PV power in grid areas with a high concentration of small-scale hybrid PV systems.***
+***Having a small part of BESS capacity reserved and a total BESS power available, the smoothing by IPLPF is much cheaper than the added value to the PV power infeed is.
+IPLPF technology offers an affordable smoothing of the PV power infeed in grid areas with a high concentration of small-scale hybrid PV systems.***

 ### Suitable accumulators for IPLPF
-Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 8 h^-1^.
+Although the IPLPF shrinks the necessary capacity and the accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 7 h^-1^, as it is shown by [tables 1 and 2](https://mhrons.github.io/pv_smooth/#accumulation-rate-by-method).
 Regardless of its reduced capacity, the ESS must supply the missing PV power while the direct sun beams are temporarily shadowed by clouds.
-Lithium accumulators are cheap, efficient and fast, but not enough powerful to perform a sole IPLPF smoothing role.
+Lithium accumulators are cheap, efficient and fast, but not enough powerful to perform a sole IPLPF smoothing.
 It is not recommended to charge/draw a LiFePO4 battery by a relative power > 1 h^-1^, otherwise the battery’s life cycle would be shortened.
 Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
 The currently-available RedOx and EDLC technologies do not harmonize with the IPLPF smoothing demands.
 Actually, the IPLPF might well work with a
 [flywheel (FESS)](https://en.wikipedia.org/wiki/Flywheel_energy_storage)
 : 1) The maximum relative power of FESS covers the demands of IPLPF smoothing.
 2) It is assumed that the specific cost per kWh of FESS is less than that of SC.
 3) Flywheels already regulate frequency in the grid, operating in similar conditions like the IPLPF smoothing of PV power requires.
 (Because of unknown prices and life cycle data, we calculated neither CapExp, nor OpExp of FESS in a role of IPLPF storage.) ***The high relative power and significant stored energy identify flywheels as a candidate accumulator for IPLPF smoothing.***